-Making life better

-LIFE REHABILITATION IS WELL POSITIONED AND EQUIPPED TO OFFER HOLISTIC ASSESSMENTS AND REVIEWS OF ALL BODY SYSTEMS AND FUNCTIONS AS WELL AS PROVIDING ONGOING MANAGEMENT OF PERSONS LIVING WITH SCI.

-SPINAL CORD INJURIES REVIEW PROGRAMME

-Life Rehabilitation has successfully treated and rehabilitated more than 2000 people affected by spinal cord injuries (SCI) since January 2006.
+Making life better LIFE REHABILITATION IS WELL POSITIONED AND EQUIPPED TO OFFER HOLISTIC ASSESSMENTS AND REVIEWS OF ALL BODY SYSTEMS AND FUNCTIONS AS WELL AS PROVIDING ONGOING MANAGEMENT OF PERSONS LIVING WITH SPINAL CORD INJURIES (SCI).
+SPINAL CORD INJURIES REVIEW PROGRAMME Life Rehabilitation has successfully treated and rehabilitated more than 2000 people affected by SCI since January 2006.
 Spinal cord and related injuries account for almost 20% of our admissions, giving the professionals at acute Life Rehabilitation units substantial experience in the field.
 Life Rehabilitation is well equipped to offer holistic assessments and reviews of all body systems and functions, as well as inter-disciplinary and ongoing management and care for people living with SCI.
-Our seven rehabilitation units throughout South Africa are staffed with teams of highly experienced rehabilitation professionals, including one to two rehabilitation doctors per unit, nursing staff with a special interest in rehabilitation, occupational therapists, physiotherapists, speech therapists, dieticians, clinical psychologists and social workers.

-Our clinical outcomes for these clients, as measured by the international benchmark FIM and FAM1 efficiencies, have improved by 31% over the last few years.
+Our eight rehabilitation units throughout South Africa are staffed with teams of highly experienced rehabilitation professionals, including one to two rehabilitation doctors per unit, nursing staff with a special interest in rehabilitation, occupational therapists, physiotherapists, speech therapists, dieticians, clinical psychologists and social workers.
+Our clinical outcomes for these clients, as measured by the international benchmark FIM^TM and FAM^1 efficiencies, have improved by 31% over the last few years.

-WHY REASSESS CLIENTS LIVING WITH SPINAL CORD INJURIES ON A REGULAR BASIS?
+WHY REASSESS CLIENTS LIVING WITH SPINAL CORD INJURIES REGULARLY?
 Sustaining a spinal cord injury can be devastating, but the effects can be much worse if the person does not take the necessary steps to prevent potential complications after discharge from acute rehabilitation.
 Mortality rates are significantly higher during the first year after injury2 and the leading cause of death is renal failure3, followed by pneumonia and septicaemia.
 Not only is the person with SCI at increased risk of death, but s/he is also prone to more frequent hospitalisations.
-The most common (45%) cause, bladder and kidney dysfunction, is usually due to stones and /or infection4.
+The most common (45%) cause, bladder and kidney dysfunction, is usually due to stones and/or infection4.
 This highlights the importance of proper and regular assessment and management of bladder and kidney function.

-The second most common cause of rehospitalisation is pressure ulcers, for which there is a life time risk of 85%.
-Not only do ulcers cause significant discomfort and limits a person's functioning, they have a significant financial impact with the cost of healing a single pressure ulcer ranging from R17 5005 to R198 7005 (depending on the severity or grade of pressure ulcer).
-Contributing to the causes of pressure ulcers are poor nutrition, depression, inappropriate wheelchair and or incorrect wheelchair cushions.
+The second most common cause of rehospitalisation is pressure ulcers, for which there is a lifetime risk of 85%.
+Not only do ulcers cause significant discomfort and limit a person's functioning, it also has a significant financial impact with the cost of healing a single pressure ulcer ranging from R17 5005 to R198 7005 (depending on the severity or grade of the pressure ulcer).
+Poor nutrition, depression and/or incorrect wheelchair cushions all contribute to the causes of pressure ulcers.
 It is therefore essential that persons living with spinal cord injuries attend regular follow-up visits, so that professionals can assess the person's weight and nutrition, emotional status and equipment.
 Other possible complications of a SCI include spasticity, deep vein thrombosis, osteoporosis and fractures, cardiovascular disease and neuropathic pain.
 Postural deformities, joint stiffness, muscle shortening or imbalances (due to incorrect seating or positioning) and poor endurance are additional complications.
-These impact on a person's ability to live independently and cause significant suffering/ morbidity.
-It is thus critical that a specialised team of professionals with expertise in managing acute and chronic complications in SCI, assess and manage these people with a view to anticipating and managing these complications early before they become irreversible.

-People living with tetraplegia, suffer additional risk of autonomic dysreflexia and respiratory system dysfunctions (such as atelectasis, pneumonia, and aspiration) and these will be compounded if the person has additional life style diseases.
-People living with tetraplegia therefore require particular and precise management.
+These impact a person's ability to live independently and cause significant suffering/morbidity.
+It is thus critical that a specialised team of professionals with expertise in managing acute and chronic complications in SCI, assess and manage these people with a view to anticipate and manage these complications early before they become irreversible.
+People living with tetraplegia, have an additional risk of autonomic dysreflexia and respiratory system dysfunctions (such as atelectasis, pneumonia, and aspiration) and these will be compounded if the person has additional lifestyle diseases.
+People living with tetraplegia, therefore, require particular and precise management.
 In South Africa, rigorous and routine follow up of persons with SCI, by a team of appropriate specialists, is not common practice, which explains why the SCI complications are widespread and possibly more prevalent than necessary.